adamggibbs/slide-puzzle-solver/README.md

   - Takes in a puzzle and runs sequential solve with the given puzzle as the initial puzzle
   - Either sets found solution as the global solved puzzle or thread is interrupted and it does nothing

-#### Main.java (Ben will do this)
+#### Main.java
-  - Contains only a main method to test out the functionality of Puzzle and Solver
+  - Contains only a main method to test out the functionality of the sequential solver, the parallel solver, and the parallel sequential solver
+  - Prints solution to a shuffled puzzle along with information about speed of each solver

 #### PuzzlePruning.java
   - Holds the 2D array with position of puzzle pieces
   - Holds a pointer to the parent state to this puzzle state and the move it took to produce this state from the parent state
   - Methods for moving pieces on the board identical to the Puzzle.java class for the sequential solution without pruning.
   - Method to shuffle the board to begin solving the puzzle
   - Methods to print the board and the previous moves that have been done to the board

 #### SolverPruning.java
   - Contains methods involved with solving the puzzle
   - Has method that solves the puzzle with a brute force method with pruning